 Early Distribution Penalty Tax - If you are under age 591⁄2 and receive a nonqualified Roth IRA distribution, an additional early distribution penalty tax of 10% generally will apply to the amount includible in income in the year of the distribution.
-If you are under age 591⁄2 and receive a distribution of conversion amounts or employer-sponsored retirement plan rollover amounts within the five-year period beginning with the year in which the conversion or employer-sponsored retirement plan rollover additional early distribution penalty tax of 10% generally will apply to the amount of the distribution.
-The additional early distribution penalty tax of 10% generally will apply to the amount of the distribution.
+If you are under age 591⁄2 and receive a distribution of conversion amounts or employer-sponsored retirement plan rollover amounts within the five-year period beginning with the year in which the conversion or employer-sponsored retirement plan rollover occurred, an additional early distribution penalty tax of 10% generally will apply to the amount of the distribution.
 The additional early distribution penalty tax of 10% generally will not apply if one of the following exceptions apply.
 The 10% penalty tax is in addition to any federal income tax that is owed at distribution.

-13. Distributions for victims of domestic abuse - individuals who self-certify that they are victims of domestic abuse are permitted to withdraw up to the lesser of \$10,000 or 50% of their account.
-Such distributions are not subject to the 10% early distribution penalty tax and may be repaid within 3 years of the distribution date.1

-14. Distributions for certain emergency expenses - a distribution of up to \$1,000 will be permitted for those individuals experiencing an unforeseen personal or family emergency.
+- 13. Distributions for victims of domestic abuse individuals who self-certify that they are victims of domestic abuse are permitted to withdraw up to the lesser of \$10,000 or 50% of their account.
+Such distributions are not subject to the 10% early distribution penalty tax and may be repaid within 3 years of the distribution date.1 - 14.
+Distributions for certain emergency expenses a distribution of up to \$1,000 will be permitted for those individuals experiencing an unforeseen personal or family emergency.
 Only one such distribution is permitted per year and must be repaid before another emergency distribution may be issued.
 The distribution may be repaid within 3 years of the distribution date.1